adreyfus-stripe/round-up/README.md

 # Round up and donate

-You can easily add a feature to your store to enable "round up and donate".
-When a user go to pay, they can opt-in to a feature that will round up their order amount to the nearest dollar amount and select an organization to donate the funds to.
+A round up and donate feature allows your customers to round their order total to the nearest dollar and donate the difference to an organization.

+Examples programs can be found at [Lyft](https://www.lyft.com/round-up) and in grocery stores.
+A good program should:

+* Have a way to onboard organization who want to accept donations
+* Offer the customer the ability to opt-in to the round up program
+* Transfer the donation either instantly using Stripe Connect or with a check / bank transfer on a regular (i.e monthly) cadence
+* For recurring customers, track how much each customer has donated and send a summary e-mail at the end of the month

 ## Requirements
 * Node v10.6.0+
+* A Stripe account
 * [Stripe Connect](https://stripe.com/docs/connect)

 ## Running the demo